EdLlewellin/PyroTracker/README.md

         * **Track Visibility Control:** Control track display mode individually (Hidden, Home Frame, Incremental, Always Visible) using radio buttons in the "Tracks" table.
 Set all tracks to a specific mode by clicking the corresponding header icon.
         * **Delete Tracks:** Delete entire tracks using the trash can icon button (🗑️) in the "Tracks" table (confirmation required).
     * **Measurement Lines:**
-        * Create new measurement lines using the "+" button in the "Measurement Lines" tab[cite: 2].
+        * Create new measurement lines using the "New" button in the "Measurement Lines" tab.
-        * Define a line by clicking two points on the *same* video frame[cite: 2].
+        * Define a line by clicking two points on the *same* video frame.
+Line definition can be snapped to angles (e.g., 0°, 45°, 90°) by holding `Shift` while defining the second point.
-        * Lines are displayed with their length (in current display units if scale is set, otherwise pixels) and angle.
+        * Lines are displayed with their length (in current display units if scale is set, otherwise pixels) and angle (0-360°, 0° to the right).
-        * Length label visibility can be toggled via the `View` menu and preferences[cite: 63, 30].
+        * Length label visibility can be toggled via the `View` menu and preferences.
-        * Visuals (color, width for normal and active states) are customizable via `Edit -> Preferences...`[cite: 60].
+        * Visuals (color, width for normal and active states) are customizable via `Edit -> Preferences...`.
         * Visibility control (Hidden, Home Frame, Incremental, Always Visible) similar to tracks.
         * Delete lines using the trash can icon.
 * **Auto-Advance:** Optionally enable automatic frame advance after adding/updating a track point via the "Tracks" tab controls.
 * **Scale Configuration:**
     * Set a pixel-to-meter scale using input boxes for "m/px" or "px/m" in the "Scale Configuration" panel.
     * **Set Scale by Feature:** Define scale by clicking the 'Set' button, clicking two points on a feature of known length in the image view, and entering the real-world distance in meters.
+Line definition can be snapped to angles by holding `Shift`.
     * A 'Show scale line' checkbox toggles the visibility of this defined line.
 Appearance customizable via Preferences.
     * Reset the scale using the reset button.
-    * A "Display in meters" checkbox toggles the units for displayed data (Points table, Measurement Line lengths).
+    * A "Display in meters" checkbox toggles the units for displayed data (Points table, Measurement Line lengths, cursor coordinates).
     * A "Show Scale Bar" checkbox toggles the visibility of the on-screen scale bar.
 Appearance customizable via Preferences.
 * **Coordinate System Management:**
     * Select coordinate system mode (Top-Left, Bottom-Left, Custom) using radio buttons.